phss/grammoire/README.md

 Grammoire
 =========

 A context-sensitive grammar library for producing randomised objects.
+Despite being incomplete and dead, it was a fun project idea to explore.
+Proceed at your own peril.

 A more usual use of a grammar is to parse strings into objects and other programming language constructs, to be interpreted.
 Instead of this, Grammoire allows you to define a grammar for producing objects in randomised ways.